Española chile seeds headed to International Space Station

 - Crime: Hell’s Angels, MKUltra mentioned in texts allegedly threatening Pres.
 Biden

 That team includes Jacob Torres who is from New Mexico.
-The chile will be aboard the Space-X Falcon 9 rocket when it launches on Thursday as part of a supply mission.
-News 13 will be following the launch as it happens.
+The chile will be aboard the SpaceX Falcon 9 rocket when it launches on Thursday, June 3 as part of a supply mission.
+KRQE News 13 will be following the launch as it happens.